daormar/debasher/doc/design_doc_resident.md

 - **crash** (caída): the death of a node's process that is neither a halt nor a finish for good: `SIGKILL`, an uncaught exception, an out-of-memory kill, or a non-zero exit.
 A deliberate error exit and a crash are treated the same.
 - **relaunch** (relanzamiento): starting a new incarnation of a node, by the `Supervisor` (through `debasher_launch_process`) or by hand.
 It is the same operation as the first launch: there is no recovery mode.
-- **recovery** (recuperación): what a relaunched node does at startup: load its latest checkpoint, `restore_state`, `initialize_runtime`, replay the input log after `processed_upto`, then start its threads.
+- **recovery** (recuperación): what a relaunched node does at startup: load its latest checkpoint, `restore_node_state`, `initialize_runtime`, replay the input log after `processed_upto`, then start its threads.
 Localized recovery is the policy: only the downed node is relaunched.
 A **global rollback** (vuelta atrás global) would instead rewind every node to the last consistent cut; it is future work.
 - **heartbeat** (latido): the `INTERACT` command that a healthy node sends the `Supervisor` every `HEARTBEAT_INTERVAL_SECONDS`.
 The `Supervisor` declares a node down when they stop for `HEARTBEAT_TIMEOUT_SECS`, or at once if the node's PID is gone and its `.finished` file is absent.
 - **down, done, given up** (caído, terminado, abandonado): the states of a node in the `Supervisor`.
 Down: declared down and relaunched.
 Done: its `.finished` file appeared (it exited cleanly with code 0), so it is never checked again.
 Given up: it exhausted `MAX_RELAUNCH_ATTEMPTS`, which triggers the escalation.
 - **escalation** (escalada): what the `Supervisor` does when a node is given up: an ordered shutdown through the initiators and, if some node has not finished after `FORCE_STOP_TIMEOUT_SECS`, `debasher_stop` on the whole program.